Airbnb House Rules Template: 15 Examples of Essential House Rules for Every Listing

 6. Please don’t eat or drink in the bedrooms.

 This is pretty straightforward but good to include nonetheless.
 Asking your guests not to eat or drink in the bedrooms could save you a lot of headaches.
 If you don’t want to deal with red wine stains on your white sheets, make sure your guests know they’re not allowed to consume food or beverages in bed.

 In most neighborhoods, the period between 9:00 pm and 7:00 am is quiet time.
 If you want to maintain a good relationship with your neighbors, ask your guests to respect the noise curfew and tone it down after 9:00 pm.
 Refer to the ‘No parties’ section at the beginning of this blog post for a home automation solution you can use to control noise levels.

 8. Please turn off the AC when you go out.

 If you don’t want to end up with crazy utility bills at the end of the month, ask your guests to make sure they turn off the AC every time they go out.
-You can take extra precautions by installing a smart thermostat in your Airbnb - this will allow you to control the temperature at a distance.
+You can take extra precautions by installing a smart thermostat in your short-term rental – this will allow you to control the temperature at a distance.
 Google Nest and Honeywell smart thermostats are both good choices.